2014 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2014 - Present

-The highest-valued 2014 nickels are primarily high-grade specimens certified by professional grading services.
-The 2014-D MS67 leads the category value at $900, followed by Philadelphia and Denver mint examples in MS68 grade.
+The highest-valued 2014 Nickel Value examples are almost exclusively high-grade specimens certified by professional grading services such as PCGS (Professional Coin Grading Service) or NGC (Numismatic Guaranty Company).
+The 2014-D MS67 leads the category value at $900, followed by Philadelphia and Denver mint examples graded MS68.

-The presence of multiple Denver mint coins in the top rankings indicates strong collector demand for well-preserved examples from this facility.
-Meanwhile, the 2014-S PR70 proof represents the finest achievable grade for specially-struck collector coins.
+The strong Denver mint presence in the top rankings reflects competitive collector demand for well-preserved examples from that facility.
+Meanwhile, the 2014-S PR70 DCAM (PR = Proof, 70 = perfect grade, DCAM = Deep Cameo, meaning deeply frosted devices over mirror fields) represents the finest achievable grade for specially struck collector coins from San Francisco.

-The 2014 nickel represents a continuation of the design era that began in 2006, when the Jefferson nickel series adopted a forward-facing portrait after decades of profile views.
-This modern design period followed the special Westward Journey commemorative series of 2004-2005.
+The 2014 nickel continues a modern design era that launched in 2006, when the Jefferson nickel series permanently adopted a forward-facing portrait after decades of Felix Schlag’s original profile view.
+This change followed the special Westward Journey commemorative nickel series of 2004–2005, which temporarily replaced both the portrait and reverse to celebrate the Lewis and Clark expedition.

 Also Read: Top 60+ Most Valuable Buffalo Nickels Worth Money